Requirements for the Ph.D. Degree in Mechanical Engineering

 The dissertation examining committee provides a means of exposing the candidate’s ideas to a variety of views, and helps to guide and oversee the candidate’s research progress, which is reviewed by the committee each year.
 The chairperson of the committee must submit a written report to the graduate program director on the student’s progress after each review.

 Dissertation Proposal: In addition, the student is required to submit a written dissertation proposal and present it in an oral examination conducted by the dissertation examining committee.
 The written dissertation proposal must be distributed to the committee members at least two weeks before the oral examination.
 The oral examination probes the doctoral student’s ability and examines the progress, direction and methodology of the dissertation research.
 The student will be examined on the dissertation topic and its objective, the problem formulation, research approach, and knowledge in related areas.
 The majority of the dissertation examining committee must approve the student’s performance.
 The dissertation proposal must be submitted/presented at least 1 year before the dissertation defense.

 Dissertation Defense: At the completion of the dissertation, approval of the dissertation involves a formal oral defense.
 The formal defense is open to all interested members of the University community.
 The final approval of the dissertation must be by a majority vote of the dissertation examining committee.

 - The proposed dissertation defense must be scheduled at least two weeks before the thesis submission deadline set by the Graduate School (generally the semester end date).

-- Committee Appointment Form must be submitted to the Graduate Program Secretary at least five weeks before the schedule defense date.
+- Committee Appointment Form must be submitted to the Graduate Program Coordinator at least five weeks before the schedule defense date.

-- Doctoral Defense Announcement Form which include title, abstract, date, location must be submitted to the Graduate Program Secretary at least four weeks before the schedule date.
+- Doctoral Defense Announcement Form which include title, abstract, date, location must be submitted to the Graduate Program Coordinator at least four weeks before the schedule date.

 - The approved dissertation (with signature page) must be submitted before the thesis submission deadline set by the Graduate School for each semester.